Excess Skin Removal

 Do you have a healthy diet?
 Problems such as protein or vitamin deficiencies can interfere with healing after surgery.

 Smoking slows down the healing process and increases the risk of serious complications during and after surgery.
-You will be instructed to quit smoking at least six weeks prior to surgery.
+You must quit smoking at least six weeks before surgery.

 Individuals with a positive outlook and realistic goals for what body contouring can accomplish are also good candidates for body contouring procedures.